top of page

 In Addition

 Check out this reflexes link also.
-Forming an understanding of the roles that reflexes play, as much as anything, can help coaches better understand the high-level performances that they are looking at, and help them to better build upon and enhance these athletes' successes.
-At an elite or close to elite level, most of the sprinters exhibit impressive reflexes and powerful movements that occur at 4.5 - 5 strides per second, yet some sprinters are obviously consistently better than the others.
+Forming an understanding of the roles that reflexes play, as much as anything, can help coaches better recognize and understand the high-level performances that they are looking at with the naked eye, as well as understand how their athlete's performances may regress a bit when learning new things.
+In my mind, as athletes get more accustomed to various positions and techniques, given the time, they hopefully will be more able to better coordinate movements, improve timing and rhythm, and ultimately better incorporate reflexes into their movements.
+In the sprints, however, especially in the 100-meter dash where the separation between competitors at the top level is very small, you definitely don't want that bit of regression at important times of the season.
+Hopefully coaches can identify both the positives and the negatives, weigh the risk vs the reward and proceed cautiously when correcting mistakes.
+At the elite level, many of the sprinters exhibit impressive reflexes and powerful movements throughout the entirety of the race while turning over at 4.5-5 strides per second.
+Some sprinters, however; are obviously consistently better than the others.
 I hope to be able to describe in my blogs a learning progression that can help identify areas that even elite athletes can improve upon and lead to an improvement in their sprint performances.
 Read on!

 How Speed Development Impacts Other Sports

-In a perfect world, I believe that speed training that introduces new aspects to the athletes should occur in the off-season where the athlete doesn't have to be overly concerned with quickly seeing results on the field, court, pitch, etc...
+Improving an athlete's skill of starting and accelerating to a top speed in a sport where speed is important obviously can be helpful.
+This includes accelerating from the various game-like conditions.
+In a perfect world, though, I believe that speed training that introduces new aspects to the athletes should occur in the off-season where the athlete doesn't have to be overly concerned with quickly seeing results on the field, court, pitch, etc...
 Having said that, I do believe that the balls, implements, sport specific movements, etc..., need to be adequately incorporated in the speed training even in the off-season, ie; dribbling a basketball, soccer ball, defensive movements, etc...
 My blogs on incorporating speed into specific sports include videos of how some of the fastest athletes in those sports looked during game play.
-Once again, athletes should not lose sight of the primary objective still being to effectively execute the fundamentals of the sport.
+Athletes should not lose sight of the primary objective still being to effectively execute the fundamentals of the sport, however, there often are movement abilities and physical qualities that are parts of fundamental aspects.
 An example is how basketball players are to jump off of one foot under control to shoot a layup after dribbling down the court very fast.
-A fundamental of jumping events in track applies here.
+A fundamental of jumping events in track applies here, as well as to many "jumping off of two feet" scenarios.
 The speed needs to be under control enough to execute the jump effectively, and the last few steps are important for executing this.
 In my " Speed Training for Basketball" blog I go into the details.
-There is also the aspect of preparing the joints, tendons, and musculature for the stresses that an improvement of speed may have when starting, stopping, changing direction, jumping/landing, and achieving top speed during play.
+For injury prevention, there is also the aspect of preparing the joints, tendons, and musculature for the stresses that an improvement of speed may have when starting, stopping, changing direction, jumping/landing, and achieving top speed during play.
 My blogs address this as well.

 My Blogs

 Below are the titles of a series of blogs where I go in depth into particular topics.
 Most of the blogs, however; are less than a 5-minute read.
-The exception is my The Start is Actually the first Three Steps blog, which is a 9-minute read and pretty much lays the foundation for the rest of the blogs.
+The exception is my The Start is Actually the first Three Steps blog, which is a 9-minute read and along with the Initial Acceleration Beyond the Start blog, pretty much lays the foundation for the rest of the blogs.
 In regard to sports that feature jumping, pivoting, and changes of direction, I suggest first reading my Care for the Knees blog, as it includes valuable information about the possible susceptibility to non-contact ACL Tears and how possibly to help prevent them.
 Even if you first read my Preparing Athletes for Sports That Feature Starting, Stopping, and Changes of Direction blog, you will see how it is necessary to get the information from the other blogs.

 That aside, my suggestion is to read the blogs in the order you see below.
 You'll notice that I have numerous blogs listed before the blogs that describe the particular starting positions.
 This is intentional, in order to give you a good overall view before considering the starting positions.
 You can easily access the blogs using the "Blog" button at the top of this page, then click on each blog that you want to read.
 You will probably have to scroll down to the "Start is Three Steps" blog.
 If viewing this on your phone, click on the three lines in the search box at the top of the page, then click on "Blog".
 I welcome your comments, but I admit, this being a new site, I'm not sure how easy it is to post a comment.
 I plan to check and respond periodically.